 Software installation

-If you need installation help, show this page to someone around you and they can probably do all you need
+Otherwise, if you need installation help, show this page to someone around you and they can probably help.
+These are relatively standard tools.

 Python

 We expect you to have a working Python installation with some common libraries.
-We recommend that you install the Anaconda python distribution.
-The Anaconda Navigator provides a convenient way to access the software.
+We currently recommend Miniforge, which includes the base and packages through a different, freely usable channel.
+You can explore the options in the tabs below.

 JupyterLab